JuliaMath/LambertW.jl/README.md

 4.6681174759251105e-18 + 0.5im
 ```

-`lambertw` is vectorized, that is, it automatically maps over arrays.
+For Julia v0.4, `lambertw` is vectorized, that is, it automatically maps over arrays.
+For later versions, use that standard notation: `lambertw.(...)`.

 ### lambertwbp(x,k=0)